-Several fellowships have supported her research, including the National Endowment for the Humanities Fellowship (2005-2006) and the Kluge Fellowship at the Library of Congress (2008).
-She is currently on a 2014-15 Senior Research Fellowship from the American Institute of Indian Studies for her third book project.
+Several fellowships have supported her research, including the National Endowment for the Humanities Fellowship (2005-2006), the Kluge Fellowship at the Library of Congress (2008), and a Senior Research fellowship from the American Institute of Indian Studies (2014-15) for her third book project.
 A winner of the 2014 Plumeri Award for Faculty Excellence at the College of William and Mary, she is also an Associate Editor of South Asia: Journal of South Asian Studies.

 She teaches a variety of courses on South Asian history and the British Empire, including "History of South Asia," "Islam and Politics in South Asia," "Kashmir: Past, Present, and Future," "Colonialism, Nationalism, and Modernity in South Asia," "Nation, Gender, and Race in British India," "Gandhi: Memory and Representation," "Bollywood and the Making of Modern India," "Empires and Imperialism," and "Transnational Environmental History."
-She is the founder and first director of the College's summer study abroad program in Goa, India, which she directed again in summer 2013.
+She is the founder of the College's summer study abroad program in Goa, India, which she directed in 2005 and 2013.